odinokov/WSL_VC/README.md

     1.  [download](https://code.visualstudio.com/sha/download?build=stable&os=win32-x64-user) and install Visual Studio Code for Windows.
 When prompted to Select Additional Tasks during installation, be sure to check the **Add to PATH** option.
     2.  to open a WSL terminal window, run `wsl` in PowerShell
     3.  to navigate to a user's home folder, run `cd home/<UserName>`
-    4.  to view the current directory in Windows File Explorer, run `exporer.exe .`
+    4.  to view the current directory in Windows File Explorer, run `explorer.exe .`
     5.  enable WSL extension as described here: https://code.visualstudio.com/docs/remote/wsl-tutorial
     5.  to initiate Visual Code, run `code .` in the terminal.
 Once finished, you now see a WSL indicator in the bottom left corner